 Reverse catch-up

-ALTERNATIVE NAME: Thumb in the leg.
+ALTERNATE NAME: Thumb in the leg

-EXECUTION: The arm strokes catch-up to one another at the end of the pull, so that you always have at least one thumb against the thigh.
+EXECUTION: The arm strokes catch up to one another at the end of the pull so that you always have at least one thumb against the thigh.

 OBJECTIVE: Good for the start of the pull.
 The fact that you become a little bit shorter as a vessel makes it difficult to keep both direction and water position.
 Mastering this exercise in terms of coordination may also prove difficult.